This page explains what the Hull Training and Adult Education does with the personal information you provide us.

 From time to time you will be asked to tell us personal information about yourself in order to become a learner or a client, to use our systems and services and so on.
 (See Appendix A for more details) At the point of collecting the information we aim to clearly explain what it is going to be used for and who we may share it with.
 Unless required or permitted by law, we will always ask you before we use it for any other reason.
 We would only use it for marketing with your prior consent.

-Any sensitive personal information will never be supplied to anyone outside Hull Training and Adult Education without first obtaining your consent, unless required or permitted by law.
-We comply with the Data Protection Act 1998 and the General Data Protection Regulation (GDPR), including removing your personal information from our systems when it is no longer required and ensuring that all personal information supplied is held securely.
+Any special category data will never be supplied to anyone outside Hull Training and Adult Education without first obtaining your consent, unless required or permitted by law.
+We comply with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR), including removing your personal information from our systems when it is no longer required and ensuring that all personal information supplied is held securely.

 Whenever you provide such personal information, we will treat that information in accordance with this statement and current legislation.
 We also aim to meet current best practice.

 Individuals whose personal information Hull Training and Adult Education holds have certain rights under the law.
 More information can be found on the Information Commissioner’s website.
 This can be found at www.ico.org.uk or by calling 0303 1231113 (charged at local rate).

 This section explains how Hull Training and Adult Education uses the personal information that you give us on the enrolment form.

 How Hull Training and Adult Education uses your information